-The simple modification induced by the clipping operator on the correction term endows the estimator with two desirable properties: \textit{consistency} when at least one of the nuisances is well specified, and \textit{safety} under complete nuisance misspecification.
-We now make these claims more formal, starting with consistency. \begin{theorem}[Consistency] Assume the identifiability conditions described in Assumption~\ref{ass:MAR}.
+Now that we have introduced our \ACC{} estimator, we can analyze its statistical guarantees.
+First, we show that \ACC{} is consistent whenever at least one nuisance function is well-specified.
+Second, we show that the clipping mechanism becomes asymptotically inactive if the nuisance models converge to their population counterparts at a parametric product rate.
+This property ensures that \ACC{} is asymptotically equivalent to the standard \texttt{DR} estimator when the latter is optimal, thus fully preserving its \textit{semiparametric efficiency} and enabling valid inference based on asymptotic normality.
+Third, we show that the projection onto the clipping interval endows the \ACC{} estimator with two additional desirable properties: a \textit{safety} guarantee that provides protection under complete nuisance misspecification and an \textit{adaptive oracle} property on its mean squared error.
+We now make these claims more formal, starting with consistency.

+\begin{theorem}[Consistency] Assume the identifiability conditions described in Assumption~\ref{ass:MAR}.
 Assume also that at least one of the nuisance models, $\hat{\mu}$ or $\hat{\pi}$, is well-specified.
 Then, the \ACC{} estimator is consistent for $\thetatarget$, that is

 \end{theorem}

 \begin{remark}[Double robustness] This consistency result shows that our \ACC{} estimator is doubly robust, inheriting this critical property from the standard \texttt{DR} estimator.
 By remaining consistent when at least one nuisance model is correctly specified, the \ACC{} estimator offers a significant advantage over methods like \texttt{OR} and \texttt{IPW} estimators, which are only valid if their respective underlying models are correct.
 This makes our proposal a more reliable choice for practitioners, providing the same protection against partial misspecification as the classical \texttt{DR} approach. \end{remark}